bag-cnag/biodm/docs/user_manual.rst

 ListGroup being a routeless core table, allowing to manage lists of groups.

-**E.g.** In our example, CREATE/READ/DOWNLOAD are enabled, hence a json representation of a dataset with its permissions looks like this:
+**E.g.** In our example, CREATE/READ/DOWNLOAD are enabled, hence a JSON representation of a dataset with its permissions looks like this:

 .. code-block:: json